heig-vd-dai-course/heig-vd-dai-course/05-java-ios/COURSE_MATERIAL.md

 You have learned the importance of character encodings and how to handle them when reading and writing data.

+You have learned how to benchmark the different types of streams to find the most efficient one for your use case.

 You have also learned how to handle errors to avoid your program to crash.